source-separation/tutorial/book/basics/representations.md

 will only discuss those that are most frequently used for source separation here.

 We call a specific entry in this matrix a {term}`TF bin`.
-We can visualize a {term}`TF-Representation` using a heatmap, which has time along the x-axis and frequency along the y-axis.
+We can visualize a {term}`TF Representation` using a heatmap, which has time along the x-axis and frequency along the y-axis.
 Each TF bin in the heatmap represents the amplitude of the signal at that particular time and frequency.
 Some heatmaps have a colorbar alongside them that shows which colors indicate high amplitude values and which